Isagro-USA

 Culture rotation is one of best practices to protect crops.
 Culture rotation allows farmers to rotate crops to reduce pesticide use and increase soil biological activity.
 A crop rotation also protects water quality by including legumes and grasses.
 Crop rotations may increase yields if they can be adapted to the soil type or climate.
 Crop rotation is an essential element of agricultural production.
 It has undergone significant changes over the past decades.
 This evolution is driven by biological, technological, and organizational advancements.

-Filed Under: Blog
+Filed Under: Uncategorized

 What is the importance of crop protection

-September 8, 2022 by Morales
+September 8, 2022 by

 The Importance of Crop Protection